flame-engine/flame/doc/tutorials/klondike/step5.md

 Basically, we must clear all the card references out of all the `Pile`s and then re-shuffle (or not) and re-deal, possibly changing from Klondike Draw 3 to Klondike Draw 1 or vice-versa.

-Hmmmm!
-That was not as easy as it looked.
+Well, that was not as easy as it looked!
 Re-initializing the `Pile`s and each `Card` was easy enough &mdash; see the code for the abstract `init()` method in `pile.dart`, its implementation in each of the Pile Components and the `init()` method in the `Card` class.
 To activate these, we add `enum Startup` to `KlondikeGame` and move some of the code from the `onLoad()` method to a